How to Code Correctly for Pacemaker Insertion and Removal- Published on Fri, Oct 01, 1999

 Sign-up for Cardiology Coder's FREE Trial Today to:

-- Simplify cardiology code lookup across CPT®, ICD-9, ICD-10, & HCPCS codes
+- Simplify cardiology codes? code lookup across CPT®, ICD-9, ICD-10, & HCPCS codes